 There’s much to see and do in Bangkok for families with children.
-There are many traditional festivals such as Chinese New Year, the Thai New Year Songkran water festival, and the Loi Krathong festival 📜 Children will love long-tailed boat trips along the Chao Phraya and the city’s canals and water markets.
-The Dream World theme park has excellent rides.
+Many traditional festivals, such as Chinese New Year, the Thai New Year Songkran Water Festival, and the Loi Krathong Festival 📜 Children will love long-tailed boat trips along the Chao Phraya and the city’s canals and water markets.
+The Dream World Theme Park has excellent rides.

-The Siam Ocean World aquarium is an all-time favorite 🧐 Dusit Zoo is a must-see for its long list of species, including Bengal tigers and Safari World.
-Its marine park is home to elephants, polar bears, a jungle cruise, and much more, which are lots of fun.
+The Siam Ocean World Aquarium is an all-time favorite 🧐 Dusit Zoo is a must-see for its long list of species, including Bengal Tigers and Safari World.
+Its marine park is home to elephants, polar bears, a jungle cruise, and much more, which are fun.

-This Bangkok guide will point you toward the best options when it comes to sporting activities.
-Bangkok is packed with leisure facilities, including no less than 40 golf courses set around the city 🧐 For a roof-top swim, the Fantasia Lagoon is found close by Siam Park on the roof of the Bangkae Mall.
-This is also perfect for a romantic evening or a dinner cruise along the river.
+This Bangkok Guide will point you toward the best options for sporting activities.
+Krung Thep Maha Nakhon (Bangkok) is packed with leisure facilities, including no less than 40 golf courses set around the city 🧐 For a roof-top swim, the Fantasia Lagoon is found close by Siam Park on the roof of the Bangkae Mall.
+This is also perfect for a romantic evening or a river cruise.

 : a motorcycle taxi in Thailand

-: the capital of a very large and busy city of a country or region
+: the capital of a vast and busy city of a country or region

 : surprisingly impressive or notable